smartdevicelink/sdl_hmi_integration_guidelines/docs/Navigation/SubscribeWayPoints/index.md

 ### Request

 !!!
 MUST
-1. Send future waypoint updates to SDL using [Navigation.OnWayPointChange](../onwaypointchange)
+1. Send future waypoint updates to SDL using [Navigation.OnWayPointChange](../onwaypointchange).
-2. Send `BC.OnResetTimeout` notification to SDL for reseting timeout in case HMI needs more time for processing the request !!!
+2. Send `BC.OnResetTimeout` notification to SDL for reseting timeout in case HMI needs more time for processing the request.
+!!!

 !!! note